-Alleluia Alleluia Alleluia Alleluia Alleluia Alleluia Well in our Christmas services this year we're asking the question, why was Jesus born?

-[12:54] And we're seeking the answer from those closest to the events and those who are given by Jesus himself the inside track, if you like, the definitive interpretation of the great events of his life, what it was all about.
+Well, in our Christmas services this year, we're asking the question, Why was Jesus born?
+And we're seeking the answer from those closest to the events, and those who were given by Jesus himself, the inside track, if you like, the definitive interpretation of the great events of his life, what it was all about.

-That is the inspired writers of the Bible, of course.
+[3:12] That is the inspired writers of the Bible, of course.
 And that's where we find, not speculation, but God's own authorized interpretation of what the story of Christmas is actually all about.